Marcus Santer - Couples Counselling Specialist

-UPDATE: I am now offering face to face, in person, couples therapy sessions at The Manor in Dawlish.
+UPDATE: I am still offering face to face, in person, couples therapy sessions at The Manor in Dawlish.

-Please visit the Covid-19 page on my website for full details of the services and availabiliity of my work during this crisis - I'm here to support you.
+Please visit the Covid-19 page on my website for full details of the services and availability of my work during this crisis - I'm here to support you.

 I grew up in one of those classic British marriages and I understand both personally and professionally the impact of that life on my parents and their children.
 I don’t want that for you and more importantly I don’t want it for your children.

 We can all do better and we have science-based solutions to your problems.

 A teacher of mine once told me that:

 “Marriage therapy is an incredibly difficult discipline to master.
 That’s why most therapists don’t specialise in it, in fact, most therapist won’t even do it.
 And yet anyone not specialising is a dilettante.
 It is so hard to get right that if you’re not wholly focused on it you will never be very good.”